Christianity: Influence on Western culture

-The civilizing influence of Christianity includes social welfare, contribution to the medical and health care, founding hospitals, economics (as the Protestant work ethic), architecture, politics, literature, personal hygiene (ablution), and family life.
+The civilizing influence of Christianity includes social welfare, contribution to the medical and health care, founding hospitals, economics (as the Protestant work ethic), architecture, literature, personal hygiene (ablution), and family life.
 Historically, extended families were the basic family unit in the Christian culture and countries.

 Cultural Christians are secular people with a Christian heritage who may not believe in the religious claims of Christianity, but who retain an affinity for the popular culture, art, music, and so on related to the religion.

-Postchristianity is the term for the decline of Christianity, particularly in Europe, Canada, Australia, and to a minor degree the Southern Cone, in the 20th and 21st centuries, considered in terms of postmodernism.
+Postchristianity is a term for the decline of Christianity, particularly in Europe, Canada, Australia, and to a minor degree the Southern Cone, in the 20th and 21st centuries, considered in terms of postmodernism.
 It refers to the loss of Christianity's monopoly on values and world view in historically Christian societies.

+Christian leaders and congregations have had an influence on the broader environmental movement.
+Christian teachings relate to ecology, and draw on teachings of the Bible to promote the moral responsibility of humans to care for God's creation.
+Christianity acknowledges the tension between humanity's duty to care for God's creation and the natural human inclination to resist God's will.
+In recent decades, major Christian denominations have revisited their teachings and practices in response to the environmental crisis.
+There has been a rise in activity in Christian congregations to curb climate change, partly inspired by the advocacy of Pope Francis following his publication of the encyclical letter Laudato Si'—On Care for Our Common Home.
+Organizations such as Green Christian, Laudato Si' Movement, and the Interfaith Center for Sustainable Development are a few examples of groups working in the Christian and ecology movement.
+These initiatives reflect how Christians, alongside other people of faith, are increasingly embracing ecological concerns, recognizing that the protection of the Earth is a spiritual imperative tied to faith and justice.